surrealdb/surrealist/README.md

 While the web app provides a convenient and easy way to use Surrealist, the desktop app offers additional features such as an integrated database runner and offline support.

 ## Desktop App
-You can download the latest version of Surrealist Desktop from our [Releases](https://github.com/StarlaneStudios/Surrealist/releases) page.
+You can download the latest version of Surrealist Desktop from our [Releases](https://github.com/surrealdb/surrealist/releases) page.
 This version provides significantly more functionality over the web app, so it is considered the recommended way to use Surrealist.

-### Running on MacOS
-Running Surrealist on MacOS is more complicated than on its Windows and Linux counterparts because our application is not signed.
-To run Surrealist on MacOS, please do the following:
-- Navigate to your desired release (v1.6.0 and newer)
-- Download the `surrealist-<version>-darwin.dmg` release file
-- Open the executable
-- When prompted, drag the Surrealist application into the "Applications" directory
-- Navigate to your Applications directory
-- Right-click on the Surrealist application and cick on open (Note: It is important to use right-click because for some reason left clicking to open does not work the first two times you run Surrealist)
-- You will receive a prompt that says "Surrealist cannot be opened because the developer cannot be verified."
-Click on cancel
-- Right-click on the Surrealist application and click on open again.
-This time you should receive a different prompt with an "Open" option.
-Click on open
-- Surrealist should now launch, and you should now be able to launch Surrealist without issue from the Launchpad.

-If the steps for either of these MacOS processes do not work, please do not hesitate to open an issue.

 ## Features